EPERLab/CLEW/docs/fichas/12_Water_distribution.rst

 EmissionActivityRatio[r,t,e,m,y]
 ---------

 The data on emissions is based on the .....
-In new technologies for water distribution the emission activity ratio remains the same.
+In new technologies of water distribution the emission activity ratio remains the same.

 +-------------------------------------------------+-------+--------------+--------------+--------------+--------------+
 | Constant Value                                          | 1                                                         |